Texas is a two-plate state

 Nineteen out of 50 states do not require a front license plate.
 The remaining 31 states, including Texas, require a front and rear license plate.
 Every state that borders Texas (New Mexico, Oklahoma, Arkansas, and Louisiana) requires only the rear license plate to be displayed.
 In 2012, the Texas A&M Transportation Institute began a study into why Texas would need two separate license plates.
 The study concluded that “having a second plate makes it easier to photograph those who run stop signs and red lights or don’t pay tolls or drive out of unattended pay garages and parking lots without paying.
 Linking automatic license plate readers to databases also makes it easier to track down scofflaws electronically instead of having human eyeballs view every image to identify license plate numbers.”

 What are the consequences for not having a front license plate in Texas?

 First and foremost, an officer has probable cause to stop your vehicle at any time if you do not have a front license plate.
-(Editor’s note: I have not had a front license plate in many years and have never been stopped for anything other than speeding, but it is a risk I decide to take on.
+(Editor’s note: I have not had a front license plate in many years and have only once been stopped for anything other than speeding, but it is a risk I decide to take on.
 If there’s even a chance that you have something illegal in your vehicle or if you drive after having even one drink, you should strongly consider having a front license plate.)

 Effective September 1, 2013, Section 504.943 of the Texas Transportation Code entitled, Operation of a Vehicle Without License Plate, was amended to provide punishment for not displaying a front license plate.
 It is now an offense to operate a vehicle that does not display two licenses plates, and the punishment for failure to have both license plates is a fine of up to $200.